lgarzia/explainability/README.md

 Main disadvantages of PFI --> won't pick up on the impact of features correlated with each other; multicollinearity will trump feature importances.

 Interpreting PDPs...
 Partial Dependence Plots:
+PDP conveys the marginal effect of a feature on the prediction throughout all possible values for that feature

+- visually demonstrate the impact of a feature and the nature of the relationship with the target
+- can extend to two features - to illustrate interaction
+- one variation of the PDP - centers marginal effect'
+- one variation - show distribution of the feature

+Disadvantage of PDP
+only display up to two features at a time and assumed independence of features

+Accumulated Local Effect (ALE) - use to avoid issues of independence Results based on aggregation over averages

+ICE - look at each individual observations rather than an average

+Individul Conditional Expectation (ICE)
+What if my PDP plots obscure the variance in my feature-target relationship?

+Disadvantage of ICE - assumes independence of features, can't interact with two continuous or high-cardinality features. hard to ascertain the average relationship betweeo a feature and a target